Ken Randall (legal scholar)

 Kenneth C. Randall (born June 13, 1956) is an American legal scholar.
 He has served as dean of the University of Alabama School of Law (1993–2013) and the Antonin Scalia Law School (since 2020).

 Education

 Randall earned a bachelor's degree at Adelphi University, followed by his Juris Doctor at Hofstra University's Maurice A. Deane School of Law in 1981, where he was editor-in-chief of the Hofstra Law Review.
 He then practiced law with Simpson Thacher & Bartlett until 1984.
-During this time, Randall further his legal education with a Master of Laws from Yale Law School, which he completed in 1982, and later earned a second LLM and a Doctor of the Science of Law degree at Columbia Law School, in 1985 and 1988, respectively.
+During this time, Randall further his legal education with a Master of Laws from Yale Law School, which he completed in 1982, and later earned a second LL.M. and a J.S.D. degree at Columbia Law School, in 1985 and 1988, respectively.

 Academic career

 Randall began his teaching career at the University of Alabama School of Law in 1985.
 He was named vice dean in 1989, and became dean in 1993.
 Randall retired from the University of Alabama in 2013.
 He then founded iLaw, a distance education company.
 In 2020, Randall joined the faculty of George Mason University's Antonin Scalia Law School, with appointments as Allison and Dorothy Rouse Dean and George Mason University Foundation Professor of Law.